ryanshay18/P3_Parrots/README.md

 # Scrum master ticket grading
 Evidence and links to code are in the project board
 - Valerie 19/20- searched for and found api databases/ upgraded the home page with carousol
-- Michael 19/20- deployed the website!
+- Michael 19/20- Worked on deploying the website.
 - Lola 19/20 - Created feedback page questions/ worked on Quiz questions page.
 - Billy 17/20- Worked on database and create.py to define
 # Goals achieved